 Code motivation

 The launch of new telescopes/surveys is leading to an explosion of transient observations.
 Redback is a software package that enables end-to-end interpretation and parameter estimation of these transients.
-Redback is built with an object oriented modular approach.
+Redback is built with an object-oriented modular approach.
 This ensures that users can use different parts of redback for their own use without needing to interact with other parts.

 How redback can be useful to you

 • All models are implemented as functions and can be used to simulate populations, without needing to provide data.
+This way redback can be used simply as a tool to simulate realistic populations, no need to actually fit anything.

 Advantages of the interface to bilby